assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 Changes
 -------

+Significant changes of this document.

 * 2017-01-04.
-Clarifications based on audit by Assured AB.
+Clarifications based on audits by Assured AB and Fabrizio De Santis.
 Language updates.

 * 2016-11-11.
 Fixed spec error of field M4:g, "Signature2".
 Found by
   Simon Johanssson.
 Thank you!